Creating barcodes in Microsoft Office Excel for Mac

 • Take note of the value "*123456L*" generated in cell B1.
 Basically, the Encode_Code39 formula validates the input in cell A1, adds the start/stop characters "*", and generates the check character "L".
 This ensures your Code 39 barcode meets the requirements of the industry specifications.

-• Select cell B1 and click on the Home tab.
+• Right-click on cell B1, select Format Cells, and click on the Font tab.
 Select "CCode39_S3" as the font and "24" as the font size.
-In some versions of Excel, the font is displayed as a barcode.
-In this case, simply enter the name of the barcode in the Font drop-down selection box.
 You can check out the PDF Documentation or use the Font Encoder app to easily identify the font names to use.

 • You can copy/paste or drag the cells in Excel to bulk create barcodes easily and quickly.